TilliFe/Infermo/README.md

 AutoDiff with Tensors in a thousand lines of pure Mojo code!

-**Heads up**: Infermo, as a Differentiable Programming Engine, is currently in its proof-of-concept stage and is not be fully operational yet.
+**Heads up**: Infermo, as a Differentiable Programming Engine, is currently in its proof-of-concept stage and is not fully operational yet.
 It will be ready for some basic tests in a couple of days.

 ## Features